 - • Multiple falls

 If you or a loved one suspect nursing home neglect or abuse, VanDerGinst Law would be honored to help.
+Contact VanDerGinst Law today.
+We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
 The consultation is free and there is never a fee unless we win.
-If you suffered an injury contact VanDerGinst Law, P.C. at 800-960-8529.
-The law is tough and being injured is tougher.
+Call VanDerGinst Law at 800-797-5391.
+The law is tough, being injured is tougher.
 We’ll make it easier for you.